 What to expect

 The class is a place to relax and spend time with your baby, as well as getting to know other mothers in your local area.
+I will help to facilitate this through a private Facebook group.
 You will learn how to safely stretch and strengthen your body to keep it healthy and fit during pregnancy and with an eye on labour.
 We also look at breath techniques and positions for labour.
-Each class starts with herbal tea and a brief catch up on our week and ends with a relaxation followed by a healthy (sometimes not so much!) homemade snack.
+Each class starts with a brief catch up on our week and ends with a deep relaxation.

-You need to come in comfortable clothes, with warm things for relaxation.
-You needn't bring a mat unless you have one that you would prefer to bring.
-I provide bolsters, blankets and some cushions, so some people like to bring their own cushion (and their own blanket especially in winter if you like a really warm one!).
-It's best if you haven't had a large meal just before coming, but don't be hungry - either have your dinner earlier, or ensure you have had a little something to keep you going till you get home.
+You need to wear comfortable clothes, with warm things for relaxation.
+It's best if you haven't had a large meal just before practicing, but don't be hungry - either have your dinner earlier, or ensure you have had a little something to keep you going till after the practice.

 Using a birth ball

 Every couple of months, I do a special session where we look at how to use a birth ball in labour.
-I will give you lots of notice when that class is coming up and will ask you to try to bring a ball with you for that class if you can get your hands on one (although I have ones to borrow and we can share).
+I will give you lots of notice when that class is coming up and will ask you to get hold of a ball with you for that class if you can get your hands on one.
+We will use chairs if you haven't got a ball!

-If you have any questions at all between now and when you are due to come to the class, please do call, I would be happy to help in any way.
+If you have any questions at all between now and when you are due to attend a class, please do call, I would be happy to help in any way.
 You can find my qualifications here.

 Don't forget to book onto my Womb to World Workshop

 I look forward to seeing you in class.
 And I highly recomend you check out my Womb to World Essential Birth Preparation Workshops for couples - you get a 20% discount if you book within two weeks of your first class!

 I have curated a small list of local therapists and organisations which you might find useful - from aquanatal classes and accupuncturists to massage therapists and birth reflections service.